Hormuz Island: Early history

 The earliest evidence for human presence on the island is several stone artifacts discovered at the eastern shorelines of the island.
 A lithic scatter was found at a site called Chand-Derakht, which is an uplifted marine Pleistocene terrace.
 This site yielded a Middle Paleolithic lithic assemblage characterized by Levallois methods and dates back over 40,000 years.

 Medieval history

 The island, known as Organa (Όργανα) to the ancient Greeks and as Jarun in the Islamic period, acquired the name of "Hormuz" from the important harbour town of Hormuz (Ormus) on the mainland 60 km away, which had been a centre of a minor principality on both sides of the strait.
 The principality paid tribute to the Mongol-ruled Ilkhanate and was an important source of income from maritime trade.

 The town's ruler decided to shift his residence to the island around 1300, in order to evade attacks by Mongolian and Turkish groups from the interior.
 The ruler later made peace with the Ilkhans.

 Ibn Battuta also visited the island and New Hormuz.

-Portuguese presence in the Persian Gulf and Red Sea.
+The historical Portuguese presence in the Persian Gulf and Red Sea in the 1500s.
 Green – Portuguese possessions.
 Dark green – allied or under influence.